Modelling reporting delays for disease surveillance data: Model application

-As discussed in section \ref{sec:nowcast}, predictions from R-INLA are approximate and it therefore makes sense to assess the effect of the approximations.
-For the same data depicted in Figure \ref{delay.fig}, the model used in the previous subsection is implemented using MCMC.
-More specifically, the R package \texttt{nimble} \citep{nimble} was used, which uses a combination of Gibbs sampling and the Metropolis-Hastings algorithm.
-Three chains were run for 1 million iterations each, a burn-in of 700,000 and thinning of 5, to ensure convergence and good mixing.
 R-INLA and MCMC samples from the predictive distributions of the 10 unknown total counts $N_t$ are compared using Q-Q plots shown in Figure \ref{fig:compareN}.
 To also compare some of the individual counts $n_{t,d}$, the last two panels on the bottom right of Figure \ref{fig:compareN} compare samples from the predictive distributions of $n_{T,D-1}$ and $n_{T,D}$, i.e. the last two entries of the ``$T$'' row in Table \ref{table1}.
 Overall, the predictive distributions match well with the exception that R-INLA samples sometimes tend to slightly under-estimate the upper tail.
 This conclusion is representative of further comparisons across other weeks not shown for conciseness.
-We feel that this is a reasonable compromise to the gain in computational speed with the R-INLA model taking a matter of seconds compared to one hour of MCMC (per chain).
+We feel that this is a reasonable compromise to the gain in computational speed with the R-INLA model taking a matter of seconds compared to hours of MCMC (per chain).